uperl/AnyEvent-Open3-Simple/README.md

 on Microsoft Windows so I make [EV](https://metacpan.org/pod/EV) a prereq on that platform (which is automatically used if installed and does work).

+Starting with Strawberry Perl 5.20, the idel watcher implementation in combination with [EV](https://metacpan.org/pod/EV) stopped working.
+If you see an error like
+this:

+    (libev) select: Unknown error

+Then you are seeing this issue.
+You can instead use the [Event](https://metacpan.org/pod/Event) back end, which does seem to work, though I get a warning when I use that:

+    select got errno 128 at ...AnyEvent.pm line 1992.

 Writing to a subprocesses stdin with [AnyEvent::Open3::Simple::Process#print](https://metacpan.org/pod/AnyEvent::Open3::Simple::Process#print) or [AnyEvent::Open3::Simple::Process#say](https://metacpan.org/pod/AnyEvent::Open3::Simple::Process#say) is unsupported on Microsoft
 Windows (it does work under Cygwin though).